UTNkar/documentation/content/developing_for_utn/ssh_key.md

 Once you open the terminal the process becomes rather easy.

-1. Execute the following command `ssh-keygen -t rsa -b 4096 -C "Your Full Name"` (Using your own full name).
+1. Execute the following command `ssh-keygen -o -a 100 -t ed25519 -C "Your Full Name"` (Using your own full name).

-2. When prompted `Enter a file in which to save the key (/Users/you/.ssh/id_rsa):`, press enter (or type a location you'll remember).
+2. When prompted `Enter a file in which to save the key (/Users/you/.ssh/id_ed25519):`, press enter (or type a location you'll remember).

 3. Enter a password when prompted.

 4. Congratulations!
 You have generated a SSH key pair, send your public key to the [system administrator](mailto:admin@utn.se).
-(If you used the default location you can use the following command: `cat ~/.ssh/id_rsa.pub`)
+(If you used the default location you can use the following command: `cat ~/.ssh/id_ed25519.pub`)